A journey through the living messages of Christ

 The gateway between two worlds

-The journey begins at the crossroads of continents — in Istanbul, the city that served as the capital of three empires.
-A cruise along the Bosphorus takes you through the strait that separates Asia from Europe, offering a panoramic view of the skyline that shaped the history of Christianity: the dome of Hagia Sophia, the towers of Topkapi Palace, the Galata Tower, and the Byzantine churches that have endured through the ages.
+The journey begins at the intersection of continents — in Istanbul, the city that served as the capital of three empires.
+A cruise on the Bosphorus takes you through the strait that separates Asia from Europe, offering a panoramic view of the skyline that defined the history of Christendom: the dome of Hagia Sophia, the towers of Topkapi Palace, the Galata Tower, and the Byzantine churches that have withstood the centuries.

-Here, where East meets West, you begin to understand why Asia Minor was the stage upon which the drama of the early Church unfolded — a meeting place of cultures, ideas, and faiths.
+Here, where East and West meet, you understand why Asia Minor was the stage where the drama of the early church unfolded — a meeting place of cultures, ideas, and faiths.

 “When you pass through the waters, I will be with you; and when you pass through the rivers, they will not sweep over you.”